All Products

 image

-Configure AWS service audit logs for CSPM
+Configure AWS audit logs for CSPM

 Step 1: Create a CloudTrail trail

-1. Log on to the AWS CloudTrail console.
-In the region selector in the upper-right corner of the console, select the AWS region that you want to monitor.
+1. Log in to the AWS CloudTrail console.
+In the region selector in the upper-right corner, select the AWS region to monitor.
+On the dashboard or in the left navigation pane, select Trails and click Create Trail.

-Record the bucket name for later use.
+• Storage Location: > Important: Record the bucket name for later use.

 • Create New S3 Bucket: Enter a globally unique bucket name in all lowercase letters.